bydynamics/AL-DynamicDeferrals-Support/Scenarios/CreatePurchaseInvoice.md

-# Create a Deferral Template or find an existing.
+# Create a Purchase Invoice with a Deferral Template code in the line.

 *Prerequisites: Microsoft Dynamics 365 Business Central

-1. Navigate to Deferral Templates and open an existing or choose **New**
+1. Create a Purchase Invoice and set the Deferral Template code in the Purchase Line:
    ![New](https://github.com/bydynamics/AL-DynamicDeferrals-Support/blob/main/Assets/PIWithDeferral.png)

 ______________________________________________________________________